pyeventsourcing/eventsourcing/docs/topics/application.rst

             self.persistence_policy.close()

-The library function ``construct_sqlalchemy_eventstore()`` is used to construct an event store.
+The application has a domain model with one domain entity called ``CustomAggregate``, which is defined below.
+The entity has one attribute, called ``a``.
+It is subclass of the library's ``AggregateRoot`` entity class.

+The application has an event sourced repository for ``CustomAggregate`` instances.
+It uses the library class ``EventSourceRepository``, which uses an event store to get domain events for an aggregate, and the mutator function from the ``CustomAggregate`` class which it uses to reconstruct an aggregate instance from the events.
+An application needs one such repository for each type of aggregate in the application's domain model.

 The application object class has a persistence policy.
 It uses the library class ``PersistencePolicy``.
-The persistence policy stores domain events when they are published, and requires an event store when it is constructed.
+The persistence policy appends domain events to an event store whenever they are published.

-An event sourced application normally has aggregate repositories that are event sourced.
-So the application also has an event sourced repository for ``CustomAggregate`` instances.
-It uses the library class ``EventSourceRepository``, which requires an event store when it is constructed.
-An application can have many repositories, normally one for each type of aggregate in the application's domain model.

 The application also has an application service called ``create_aggregate()`` which can be used to create new ``CustomAggregate`` instances.
 The ``CustomAggregate`` is a very simple aggregate, which has an event sourced attribute called ``a``.
 To create such an aggregate, a value for ``a`` must be provided.

-A domain model with one domain entity type called ``CustomAggregate`` is defined for the application using the library's ``AggregateRoot`` entity class.

 .. code:: python